Merge trains

 Merge train workflow

-To queue a second merge request to merge immediately after the first pipeline completes, select Set to auto-merge to add it to the train.
+To queue a second merge request to merge immediately after the first pipeline completes, select Merge or Set to auto-merge to add it to the train.
 This second merge train pipeline runs on the changes of both merge requests combined with the target branch.
 Similarly, if you add a third merge request, that pipeline runs on the changes of all three merge requests merged with the target branch.
 The pipelines all run in parallel.

 Each merge request merges into the target branch only after: